Top 15 Aircraft Carriers in the World

 The largest aircraft carriers of the UK Royal Navy are the third-largest aircraft carriers in the world.
 The biggest warships ever built for British Navy, the Queen Elizabeth Class aircraft carriers are also the second-largest non-US Navy warships after Japan’s Yamato-class battleships.

-Among the Royal Navy’s two Queen Elizabeth Class aircraft carriers, HMS Queen Elizabeth was commissioned in December 2017, while HMS Prince of Wales was launched in December 2017 and is commissioned in December 2019.
+Among the Royal Navy’s two Queen Elizabeth Class aircraft carriers, HMS Queen Elizabeth was commissioned in December 2017, while HMS Prince of Wales was launched in December 2017 and commissioned in December 2019.

-Both the vessels have a displacement of around 65,000 tonnes and measure 280 meters in length.
+Both vessels have a displacement of around 65,000 tonnes and measure 280 meters in length.
 The vessels can embark on up to 40 rotary and fixed-wing aircraft.
-They can embark 36 F-35B and four Merlin Helicopters.
+They can embark on 36 F-35B and four Merlin Helicopters.
 Featuring the latest technology and automated systems aboard, these vessels only require a crew of 679 for a combat operation.

-4. Liaoning, China
+4. Fujian, China

 The aircraft carrier in operation with China’s People’s Liberation Army Navy (PLAN), the type 001 aircraft carrier Liaoning, is the fourth largest aircraft carrier in the world.
 Initially planned as the second Kuznetsov-class aircraft for the Soviet Navy, the vessel was later purchased by China after the dissolution of the Soviet Union in 1991.
 It has an overall length of 304.5 m and an overall beam of 75 m.

-5. Shandong, China
+6. Shandong, China

-The 2nd aircraft carrier of China, Shandong was launched on April 26, 2017.
+The 2nd aircraft carrier of China, Shandong, was launched on April 26, 2017.
 Unlike its predecessor (Liaoning), the Shandong is China’s first domestically built carrier.

-6. Admiral Kuznetsov, Russia
+7. Admiral Kuznetsov, Russia

-With its 14,700m² flight deck facility, it can carry up to 33 fixed-wing aircraft and 12 helicopters.
-The aircraft carrier is capable of accommodating Su-33, MiG-29K and Su-25UTG/UBP STOVL fighters, and Ka-27S, Ka-27LD32 as well as Ka-27PLO helicopters.
-Admiral Kuznetsov can also house 1,960 ship’s company, 626 air groups, and 40 flagstaffs abroad.
+Its 14,700m² flight deck facility can carry up to 33 fixed-wing aircraft and 12 helicopters.
+The aircraft carrier can accommodate Su-33, MiG-29K and Su-25UTG/UBP STOVL fighters, Ka-27S, Ka-27LD32, and Ka-27PLO helicopters.
+Admiral Kuznetsov can also house 1,960 ship companies, 626 air groups, and 40 flagstaffs abroad.

-7. INS Vikrant, India
+8. INS Vikrant, India

 INS Vikrant is an indigenous aircraft carrier that is the first aircraft carried conceptualized and constructed in India.
 The construction happed in the Cochin Shipyard Limited.
 The ship has completed the sea trials and will be commissioned in the coming months (August 2022).
 The total project cost was approximately US$3.1 billion.